-Name Section Date 1.
-What is the ratio of C, H, and O in most carbohydrates?
-2. List two types of tests that can be used for the identification of s what type of experimental observations are obtained and what these -
+1. What is the ratio of C, H, and O in most carbohydrates?

+2. List two types of tests that can be used for the identification of sugars.
+Briefly describe how each is carried out and what type of experimental observations are obtained and what these results indicate about the sugar tested.